Chasing a Dream

 When Sprycel failed, there was an unrelenting temptation to give up on the idea of ever getting my undergraduate degree.
 My thinking wasn’t an exercise in the art of pity, it was more the symptom of a swinging pendulum.
 Every roller coaster has its dull moments.

-I knew if I gave in, life would be a lot more difficult.
+I knew if I gave in life would become a lot more difficult.
 To find purpose, I would have to be a lot more creative, develop more relationships, become a better communicator, create a better platform to exhibit my skills, etc. I would have to do things the old-fashioned way, minus the ability to rely on a degree I didn’t have.

 I began thinking about many different career scenarios but I kept coming back to the same conclusion — I’d feel empty if I didn’t complete what I started.
 I knew that no matter how successful I’d become, I’d always regret not getting my degree.
 If I had all of the money in the world, I’d go back to school.
 I knew the answer was clear.